globallyyash24/DEMO-AWS/README.md

 ![Screenshot (73)](https://github.com/user-attachments/assets/79ecc240-1ce9-43e5-bb4e-e524aebec5af)

 # That's it!
-You have successfully Deployed a Linux EC2 Instance and Connected via SSH.
+You have successfully Deployed a Website without using any server.